-There's more to connectors than just drawing them to link shapes in PowerPoint 2013.
-You can format their line thickness, dash attributes, etc. In many ways, connectors are just like conventional lines in PowerPoint, especially where their formatting options are concerned -- so changing the color attributes of a connector is almost like changing the color of any line, as you will learn in the following steps:
+There's more to connectors than just drawing them to link shapes in PowerPoint 2013 for Windows.
+You can format their line thickness, dash attributes, etc. In many ways, connectors are just like conventional lines in PowerPoint, especially where their formatting options are concerned.
+So, changing the color attributes of a connector is almost like changing the color of any line, as you will learn in the following steps:

 Figure 1: Shape Outline drop-down gallery

 - The options within the Shape Outline drop-down gallery are explained below, as marked in Figure 1, above.
 You'll need to choose any one of these options for the outline:

 - Theme Colors: Here you can select any of the colors which are from the active Theme of the presentation.
 You can also select any of the 5 tints or shades for any Theme color.
 Learn more about Themes here.

 - Standard Colors: Here you can choose from any of the ten standard colors.
 These ten standard colors are just choices of colors that PowerPoint believes to be widely used.
 You don't have to limit yourself to either the Theme colors or Standard colors, as you'll learn in the next options, although it's a good design idea to use Theme colors as far as possible.

 - Recent Colors: Here you can find the colors most recently used.
 If you have just launched PowerPoint and created a new presentation, the Recent Colors option may be entirely absent since you haven't selected any color recently!